iristamsalu/KEM381_project4/README.md

 ## Project Assignment 4

 ### Overview
 This is a simple Lennard-Jones MD model in 2D and 3D.
-It is implemented as a molecular dynamics simulation where you can use different boundary conditions, computational algorithms, Langevin and Berendsen thermostats and change system parameters.
-Also, computational time, energies and trajectory are tracked during the simulation.
-Additionally, it has two separate programs that calculate radial distribution function (RDF) and diffusion coefficient.
+It is implemented as a molecular dynamics simulation where you can use different boundary conditions, computational algorithms, Langevin and Berendsen thermostats, and change system parameters.
+Also, computational time, energies, and trajectory are tracked during the simulation.
+Additionally, it has two separate programs that calculate the radial distribution function (RDF) and diffusion coefficient.
 The project offers two main functionalities:

 1. It simulates particles under the influence of the **Lennard-Jones Potential** using **Velocity Verlet** algorithm.

-2. **Energy Minimization** involves finding the configuration of particles that minimizes the potential energy of the system by optimizing particle positions.
+2. **Energy Minimization** involves finding the configuration of particles that minimize the potential energy of the system by optimizing particle positions.

 In addition to MD, we also developed a Monte Carlo (MC) simulation.
-In the program various analyses are performed alongside the MC run, including Mean Squared Displacement (MSD), RDF, final particle configurations, energy profiles, autocorrelation analysis, and displacement histograms.
+In the program, various analyses are performed alongside the MC run, including Mean Squared Displacement (MSD), RDF, final particle configurations, energy profiles, autocorrelation analysis, and displacement histograms.

 ### Files
 - **main.py**: Main execution script that parses arguments, initializes the simulation, chooses between algorithms, and runs either energy minimization or full Lennard-Jones simulation.